iPad Pro 2 Release Date: Four New iPads Coming Next Week?

 Why the Cupertino-based company hasn’t sent out invites yet is unknown.
 Apple usually invites the press weeks ahead of an event, where they officially reveal what they have been cooking up.

 According to speculations, the tech giant might do away without an official event this time, but that’s highly unlikely.
-There are only two plausible scenarios in this case; one of which is that Apple will send an invite soon for an event only a week away or the sources were wrong, and the spring event might actually be held later in March or in April instead as what the original rumors have suggested.
+There are only two plausible scenarios in this case; one of which is that Apple will send an invite soon for an event only a week away or the sources were wrong and the spring event might actually be held later in March or in April instead as what the original rumors have suggested.

 As to what the company will reveal, the sources did not say.
-However, according to popular rumors, the iPad Pro 2 with the other refreshed iPad models will kickstart Apple’s 2017 lineup.
+But according to popular rumors, the iPad Pro 2 with the other refreshed iPad models will kickstart Apple’s 2017 lineup.
 At least three new models are expected to be unveiled.

 Four new iPad models being tested in the wild